JakimPL/SampleToNES/README.md

 sampletones --generate --config <config-path>
 ```

-If config path is not provided, the default one is being loaded.
+If the config path is not provided, the default one is loaded.

 ### Sample reconstruction

-Similarly, you can reconstruct a single WAV file or a directory, using:
+Similarly, you can reconstruct a single WAV file or a directory using:

 ```bash
 sampletones <path> --config <config-path>